 As a coach, you want to spend a considerable amount of time with your goalkeeper.
 They are a very important position in the game.
-As a coach, you can forgot to allocate time since it is only one position.
+As a coach, you can forget to allocate time since it is only one position.
 We are all guilty of trying to maximize our time with the most amount of players.
-Great defense is the foundation of a great team.
+A great defense is the foundation of a great team.
 It starts with having a solid grasp of goalkeeper rules.

 Goalies have specials rules that don’t apply to any other player on the field.
 Make sure you are aware of all goalie rules to put your team in the best position to win.